-Every year, more than 1,000 companies stand with United Way of Massachusetts Bay and Merrimack Valley and our network of more than 260 nonprofit organizations to address the needs of vulnerable children and families across our region.
+Every year, more than 1,000 companies stand with United Way of Massachusetts Bay and our network of more than 260 nonprofit organizations to address the needs of vulnerable children and families across our region.
 These are more than just numbers – every single person helping in this effort is needed and appreciated – now more than ever.

 A New Challenge

 When COVID-19 hit, we mobilized our network and together we rose to the challenge, distributing more than $6 million to more than 170 organizations in the community from our COVID-19 Family Support Fund in the first three months of the crisis.
 This help has included $1.5M to food pantries, shelters, and other meal distribution programs, $1M specifically to organizations supporting vulnerable tenants, and $3.6M in targeted assistance to families who lost wages during the shutdown.

 It is critical that we sustain the emergency response while helping our communities emerge stronger, more prepared for the future.
 Unemployment has skyrocketed from 2.8% to more than 16% in just a few months.

 - The rate of positive COVID-19 cases among Black and Latinx residents is 3x as high as the rate among white residents.

 - For hospitality workers, retail workers, and other hourly employees, many living paycheck to paycheck, with no clear options for recouping lost wages, the impact of this crisis has been disastrous.

 - More than 120,000 families are at risk of falling behind on housing payments and may face eviction when state moratoriums expire this summer.

 - 1 in 8 families is facing food insecurity.

 Now more than ever, we need your support to empower our communities to recover and rebuild.